The Complete Guide To Restaurant Insurance

 If you need protection from fire, vandalism, theft, or other natural disasters, commercial property insurance that will cover these risks.
 Did strong winds push a tree into your building?
-Has your store becomes a target for some fun spray paint?
+Has your store become a target for some “fun” spray paint?
 Commercial property is the insurance needed to handle those claims.

 While general liability protects your customers and provides medical help if they are injured at your restaurant, it doesn’t cover your own employees.
 You’ll need worker’s compensation insurance for that.
-Each state has different workers comp policies, so be sure to check your state’s laws and regulations.
-If an employee is injured at work, this insurance provides medical assistance and income assistance if he/she is unable to return to work.
+Each state has different workers’ comp policies, so be sure to check your state’s laws and regulations.
+If an employee is injured on the job, this insurance provides medical assistance and income assistance if he/she is unable to return to work.

 If your business has to close because of a disaster or accident, business interruption insurance will cover your lost income or the costs of temporary relocation.
 This policy could even protect you if a property leader suffers damage or foot traffic is limited to your establishment.

-If someone consumes alcohol at your restaurant and then leaves and causes damage, you may be held liable for that damage.
+If someone consumes alcohol at your restaurant and causes damage as they’re leaving, you may be held liable for that damage.
 All restaurants that serve alcohol need to invest in liquor liability insurance.

-When it comes to all six types of restaurant insurance, the process for finding a great policy boils down to research.
+When it comes to all six types of restaurant insurance, finding a great policy boils down to research.

 How Much Does Restaurant Insurance Cost?

-When you add up the policies needed to effectively cover a restaurant, the cost isn’t cheap.
-However, there are so many individual factors it can be hard to predict the overall cost.
+After you add up the necessary policies, the cost of business insurance to effectively cover a restaurant isn’t cheap.
+However, many individual factors are what ultimately make it hard to predict the overall cost.